szczys/esp32-roku-remote/readme.md

 ![NodeRED flow](images/NodeRED-flow.png)

 The `https request` node is where the base URL is stored.
 This needs to be changed to match the IP address of the Roku device you are trying to control.

+ This was based on the [Roku Remote example flow](https://flows.nodered.org/flow/512ceba64ac94614558e4802c19c77aa) shared by ampherion.